Robert Plampin: Independent command

 In November 1798, Lowestoft returned to service with Plampin in command for operations in the West Indies.
 After three years on convoy escort duty in the Caribbean, Lowestoft was wrecked in the Windward Passage with three merchant ships.
 As the frigate was carrying a large quantity of specie, Plampin summoned the small ship and successfully transferred the money and all of the frigates crew into the tiny vessel.
 For saving the specie, Plampin was paid the reward he had originally been promised for bringing it safely to Britain and was subsequently cleared of any wrongdoing in the loss of his ship.

 After the outbreak of the Napoleonic Wars in 1803, Plampin was briefly given command of before moving to the ship of the line attached to the Channel Fleet.
-In the autumn of 1805, he was sent to Cadiz to join the squadron under Sir John Thomas Duckworth that was observing the remains of the Franco-Spanish fleet destroyed at the Battle of Trafalgar in the autumn.
+In the autumn of 1805, he was sent to Cádiz to join the squadron under Sir John Thomas Duckworth that was observing the remains of the Franco-Spanish fleet destroyed at the Battle of Trafalgar in the autumn.
 In November, Duckworth received accounts of a French squadron raiding off North Africa and sailed to investigate.
 Although the squadron he pursued escaped, Duckworth did encounter another force under Jean-Baptiste Willaumez on 25 December.
 Although he pursued the French for two days, Duckworth could not bring Willaumez to battle and eventually gave up the pursuit, ordering his squadron to sail for the Caribbean (where they later encountered another French squadron at the Battle of San Domingo), but detaching Plampin to the Indian Ocean in case Willaumez was intending to raid there.